sharafian/ilp-plugin-xrp-asym/README.md

 - [x] supply channel details as part of info
 - [x] create outgoing paychan if there's an incoming one for certain amount
 - [x] what to do before channel exists for info
+- [ ] watch for channel close
+- [ ] fund tx for outgoing channel above threshold
+- [ ] tell client to refresh details after fund (or maybe automatically refreshing will be ok)